flyher/fleece/README.md

 API for user repos:  `https://api.github.com/users/<author>/repos?page=<pageNO>`

-There has some different in tsx and jsx, i will write a blog in future to explain it.
+There has some different between `tsx` and `jsx`, i will write a blog in future to explain it.

 ### Tools